 There was another factor that made him endlessly sorrowful.
 It was his loneliness.
 As one sociologist said, man is a social animal.
 This man must have had a strong desire to live among men and to be accepted and recognized by others.
 But he was cooped up in a leper's quarantine.
+He must have secretly run out of the quarantine to refresh himself and walk around.
 He saw many students who were passing by and laughing and gossiping.
-He felt compelled to go and mingle with them, but he could not go out there because he was a man with leprosy.
+He felt compelled to go in and mingle with them, but he could not go in there because he was a man with leprosy.
 He had to swallow his loneliness again and again, and resign to his fate.
-He must have secretly run out of the quarantine to refresh himself and walk around.
 On the way back to his quarantine, heavy showers began pouring down.
 He needed to go into someone's house until the showers passed by, but he couldn't because he was a man with leprosy.
 He had to stand still like a stone under the roof of someone's house until the heavy showers passed by.
 Having his whole body drenched did not matter, but when he was overwhelmed by his sorrow in being a leper, suddenly he began to cry endlessly, saying, "I'm a leper and I'm no good."
-He felt too painful to live, but he was too young to die.
+On the way back to his guarantine, he felt too painful to live.
+But he was too young to die.
 He was a man with leprosy, isolated from other people.
 He was a man with leprosy and he was isolated from human society.
 He was a lonely man with leprosy.